Properties of healthy fats

 Virtually all fats are good for the body, because they are essential components for health.

-Among the functions of fats in the body are:
+These are the main functions of fats in the body:

 Without fat, good health would not be possible .